nagarx/feature-extractor-MBO-LOB/README.md

 ## Trading Signals (14 Features)

-Enable research-backed trading signals for direction, confirmation, and safety:
+Enable research-backed trading signals as **input features for ML models**:

+> **Design Philosophy**: These signals are **model-agnostic features**, not a trading system.
+> They provide high-frequency market microstructure information that models can learn to use.
+> Entry/exit thresholds are NOT hard-coded—let your model learn what works.

 ```rust
 let pipeline = PipelineBuilder::new()